Skip to main content

 Virginia Security Deposit Laws

-When renting out a rental property in Virginia, you must abide by certain rules.
+When managing rental properties in Virginia, you must abide by certain rules.

-Failure to abide by these the Virginia landlord tenant law can result in certain repercussions.
+Failure to abide by these Virginia landlord-tenant laws can result in certain repercussions for rental property owners.
 You could, for instance, be held liable for damages and reasonable attorney fees.

 The following are important highlights of the Virginia security deposit laws.